MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy-deployment.md

 - Management platform of your choice for deploying the Always On VPN configuration because the CSP is not vendor-specific.

 >[!IMPORTANT]
->For this deployment, it is not a requirement that your infrastructure servers, such as computers running Active Directory Domain Services, Active Directory Certificate Services, and Network Policy Server, are running Windows Server 2016.
-You can use earlier versions of Windows Server, such as Windows Server 2012 R2, for the infrastructure servers and for the server that is running Remote Access.
+>For this deployment, you can use all versions of Windows Server for the infrastructure servers and for the server that is running Remote Access.
 >
->Do not attempt to deploy Remote Access on a virtual machine (VM) in Microsoft Azure.
+>Don't attempt to deploy Remote Access on a virtual machine (VM) in Microsoft Azure.
 Using Remote Access in Microsoft Azure is not supported, including both Remote Access VPN and DirectAccess.
 For more information, see [Microsoft server software support for Microsoft Azure virtual machines](https://support.microsoft.com/help/2721672/microsoft-server-software-support-for-microsoft-azure-virtual-machines).

 ## About this deployment